troystribling/BlueCap/Documentation/CentralManager.md

 ### <a name="central_characteristic_read">Characteristic Read</a>

-After a Peripherals Characteristics are discovered reading Characteristic values is possible.
+After a `Peripherals` `Characteristics` are discovered reading `Characteristic` values is possible. `Characteristic` provides the following method to retrieve values from connected `Peripherals`,

 ```swift
 // Read a characteristic from a peripheral service
 public func read(timeout: Double = Double.infinity) -> Future<Characteristic>
 ```

+The `read` method takes a single input parameter, used to specify the timeout.
+The default value for `timeout` is infinite. `read` returns a [SimpleFutures](https://github.com/troystribling/SimpleFutures) `Future<Characteristic>` yielding the `Characteristic`.
+To retrieve the `Characteristic` value after a successful read the following methods are available, where each returns values a different type,

 ```swift
 // Return the characteristic value as and NSData object